Sitecore-Hackathon/2024-Guppy-Code-Crew/ENTRYFORM.md

 /sitecore/system/Modules/PowerShell/Script Library/GuppyCodeCrew
 ```

+The package provided above allow you to install on a XM Cloud or XM/XP 10 instance which has SPE installed.

 ### How To Use
 You can access the powershell script "Generate GraphQL Query" for any item in the content or media tree by right-clicking on a content item.
 ![Access PowerShell Script](docs/images/screenshot1.png?raw=true "Access PowerShell Script")